 Our study replicated two tasks that measure statistical learning in distinct ways.
 Our offline word recognition task revealed a well-established effect of statistical learning, which is the ability to explicitly discriminate a properly formed pseudoword from a sequence of syllables that was heard but which span a word boundary (a part-word).
-This pseudoword vs. part-word test is more conservative than its sister version, the word vs. non-word test, in which words are tested against random combinations of syllables which never occurred in that particular order during the learning phase.
-(Batterink et al. 2015)

-The online target detection task asks participants to response as soon as they heard a target syllable.
-Reaction times appeared to be modulated primarily by their transitional probability, which is equivalent to their predictability, such that highly predictable syllables occurring in word-medial and word-final positions elicited much faster responses than less predictable syllables occurring in word-initial positions.
-The rapid differentiation of response times, in the first block, confirms previous findings that statistical learning is a very fast and robust mechanism.
+Likewise, our online word recognition task revealed results consistent with previous literature: targets in predictable locations (here, word-medial and word-final positions) elicited faster reaction times than targets in less predictable locations (word-initial positions).
+The rapid onset of this graded RT effect also corroborates previous findings stating statistical learning is a fast and robust mechanism.

-However, it remains puzzling why these two measures of statistical learning are uncorrelated.
+However, it remains puzzling why these two measures of statistical learning are so weakly correlated.
 Previous studies reporting correlation analyses between similar online and offline SL tasks reported mixed results.
 (See Introduction.)
-In an exploratory analysis, we followed the procedure used by two earlier papers to determine if a correlation exists between the online and offline measures.
-None of the methods revealed a significant relationship.
+We followed procedures used by two earlier papers, as well as one of our own, to determine if a correlation exists between the online and offline measures.
+None of these methods revealed a significant relationship between performance in the two tasks.

 Multiple explanations may account for this finding.
 First, the two tasks vary in their psychometric sensitivity.
 The target detection task in our experiment comprised a total of roughly 432 “trials” (occurrences of a target to be detected; ~18 per stream x 24 streams) and 35 trials per test item (syllable), while the word recognition task consisted of only 16 trials and 8 test items (4 pseudowords and 4 part-word foils).
 The correlation therefore may be weak (or the computed coefficient unstable) due to a lack of power stemming from the experiment design.
 Nonetheless, a vast majority of statistical learning studies have used this task with little or no modification.
 Test trials in the 2AFC recognition task are rarely greater than 36, typically testing only 4-8 pseudowords or visual triplets (in the case of visual statistical learning).
 (Siegelman, Bogaerts, and Frost 2017)